Migration from v4 to v5

 Tabs

-• Change the default indicatorColor and textColor prop values to "primary".
-This is done to match the most common use cases with Material Design.
+indicatorColorandtextColorprop values to "primary".
+This is done to match the most common use cases with Material Design.-<Tabs /> +<Tabs indicatorColor="primary" textColor="inherit" />TypeScript: The

 TextField